Charlie and the Chocolate Factory: Film

-The book was first made into a feature film as a musical, titled Willy Wonka & the Chocolate Factory (1971), directed by Mel Stuart, produced by David L. Wolper, and starring Gene Wilder as Willy Wonka, character actor Jack Albertson as Grandpa Joe, and Peter Ostrum as Charlie Bucket, with music by Leslie Bricusse and Anthony Newley.
+The book was first made into a feature film as a musical, titled Willy Wonka & the Chocolate Factory (1971), directed by Mel Stuart, produced by David L. Wolper, and starring Gene Wilder as Willy Wonka, character actor Jack Albertson as Grandpa Joe and Peter Ostrum as Charlie Bucket, with music by Leslie Bricusse and Anthony Newley.
 Dahl was credited for writing the screenplay, but David Seltzer was brought in by Stuart and Wolper to make changes against Dahl's wishes, leaving his original adaptation, in one critic's opinion, "scarcely detectable".
 Amongst other things, Dahl was unhappy with the foregrounding of Wonka over Charlie, and disliked the musical score.
 Because of this, Dahl disowned the film.
-The film had an estimated budget of $2.9 million but grossed only $4 million and was considered a box-office disappointment, though it received positive reviews from critics.
+The film had an estimated budget of US$2.9 million but grossed only $4 million and was considered a box-office disappointment, though it received positive reviews from critics.
 Home video and DVD sales, as well as repeated television airings, resulted in the film subsequently becoming a cult classic.
-Concurrently with the 1971 film, the Quaker Oats Company introduced a line of candies whose marketing uses the book's characters and imagery.
+Concurrently with the 1971 film, the Quaker Oats Company introduced a line of sweets whose marketing uses the book's characters and imagery.